-- 2.9 At our school the term attendance refers to those children and young people whose attendance registration information is shared with their home school for the purposes of - a) the home school accurately marking their register - b) keeping children safe by being clear on their whereabouts during the school day; therefore ourfocus for monitoring attendance is on those pupils who are not inpatients in a hospital.
+2.9 At our school the term attendance refers to those children and young people whose attendance registration information is shared with their home school for the purposes of a) the home school accurately marking their register b) keeping children safe by being clear on their whereabouts during the school day; therefore our focus for monitoring attendance is on those pupils who are not inpatients in a hospital.
+We will monitor the offer to pupils who are inpatients in hospital.